diaspora/diaspora_federation/docs/federation/relayable.md

 ## Relaying

-The author of the relayable sends the entity to the parent author.
-The author must include the `author_signature`.
+If the author is not the same as the parent author, the author of the relayable sends the entity to the parent author and the author must include the `author_signature`.

 The parent author then must envelop it in a new [Magic Envelope][magicsig] and send the entity to all the recipients of the parent entity.
 If the author and the parent author are on the same server, the author must sign the `author_signature` and the parent author needs to sign the Magic Envelope.

 If someone other then the parent author receives a relayable without a valid Magic Envelope signed from the parent author, it must be ignored.
-If the `author_signature` is missing or invalid, it also must be ignored.
+If the author is not the same as the parent author and the `author_signature` is missing or invalid, it also must be ignored.
+If the author is the same as the parent author, the `author_signature` can be missing, because a valid signature in the Magic Envelope from the author is enough in that case.

 ## Signatures